 "It works on my machine" is the most demoralizing phrase in software development.
-Mismatched Node.js versions, subtly different environment variables, dependency conflicts—I've wasted more hours on these than I care to admit.
+Mismatched Node.js versions, subtly different environment variables, dependency conflicts — every team has lost hours to these.
+Prisma migrations failing due to OpenSSL version mismatches, for example, is a staple in GitHub Issues.

-That changed when I started combining Docker with Claude Code.
-Now I can hand off the entire environment setup to Claude Code and get a production-equivalent dev environment in minutes.
+Combining Docker with Claude Code solves this cleanly.
+Hand off the entire environment setup to Claude Code and get a production-equivalent dev environment in minutes.
 Here's how.

 Why Is Claude Code + Docker Such a Powerful Combination?